Bukovel: Bukovel Ski School

 Bukovel Ski School was set up in 2001 by the Bukovel Ski Resort and ski and snowboarding coaches.
 It trains people of all ages, as well as provides training grounds for professional sportsmen.
 The School promotes skiing and health programmes.

 During each season the Bukovel Ski Schools organizes over 30 ski and snowboarding events for children, amateurs, professional sportsmen and coaches.
 In the summertime the School holds a children's health and sports camp programmes and other leisure events for Bukovel's visitors.

 The Bukovel Ski School co-sponsors several large-scale charity social projects among children, junior sportsmen and students of boarding schools to promote skiing.
-The School cooperates with the Ukraine's Ministry for Education and Science and Ministry for Youth and Sports, Ski Federation of Ukraine and Ukraine's National Olympic Committee.
+The School cooperates with Ukraine's Ministry for Education and Science and Ministry for Youth and Sports, Ski Federation of Ukraine and Ukraine's National Olympic Committee.
 All coaches have qualified under ISIA, international standards for skiing and snowboarding instructors.